-Gatwick regularly meets and consults with disability organisations, as well as representatives from our Consultative Committee (Gatcom) and our Passenger Advisory Group (PAG).
-We also engage with organisations working with hidden disabilities such as the National Autism Society, RNIB, Mencap and Alzheimer’s Society.
-See more details about who we consult with.
+We also engage with a number of organisations working with hidden disabilities, such as the National Autism Society, RNIB, Mencap and Alzheimer’s Society.
+View the full list of charities we work with.

 Do you report on your performance standards in this area?